harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/lambda-update-function-timeout.md

 :::

-## Chaos Injection Validations
+## Chaos injection validation
 :::info
-- The lambda function timeout fault can be validated from the General configuration section of the target lambda function in the aws console, During the Chaos Injection, the function timeout will get updated with the provided value.
+- You can validate the Lambda function timeout fault from the general configuration section of the target Lambda function in the AWS console.
+While injecting chaos, the function timeout is updated with the value you provide.
 :::
-## Experiment Tunables
+## Experiment tunables

 <details>
     <summary>Check the Fault Tunables</summary>